Dig Comics

 Dig Comics is an American documentary film written and directed by Miguel Cima.
-It won an award for Best Documentary at the Comic Con International Film Festival, in 2009.
+It won an award for Best Documentary at the San Diego Comic-Con International Film Festival, in 2009.
 The short film advocates for the comic book art form in the United States, and encourages the viewers to read more comic books.

 Synopsis

 Cima, an avid comic book advocate and filmmaker, embarks on a journey to win fans for this print medium.
 In doing so, he explains the reasons for the steady loss of readership in the US over the last 60 years, and questions why this originally American art form flourishes more successfully in France, Japan, the Netherlands and Germany.

 Cima interviews experts, artists, distributors, fans and nonreaders to provide a wide perspective on the challenges affecting the industry.
 He conducts random man-on-the-street interviews, as well as talks with comic book enthusiasts, about the relegation of printed comic books to a niche market while big Hollywood films earn billions from comic book spin-offs.
 The scope of the documentary is broadened with a historic take on the genre.
 A cross-cultural comparative explores the evolution of comic book readership in countries such as France and Japan, from the last century until the present.